ihp-lab/OpenSense/Documents/WPF Application Samples/3 - remoting/README.md

 + Add a `Remote Importer` instance.
 + Change the `Connection timeout seconds` option as needed.
-+ Add a `OpenSense.Component.Imaging.Visualizer.ColorVideoVisualizer` isntance to visualize the received video stream.
++ Add a `OpenSense.Component.Imaging.Visualizer.ColorVideoVisualizer` instance to visualize the received video stream.
 + Add the `In` input and connect it to the `Out` output of `Remote Importer` instance.
 + Fill-in the video stream name to select the stream.
 + Save this pipeline configuration.